vrunm/Airline_Passenger_Satisfaction/README.md

 Gender: Gender of the passengers (Female, Male) Customer Type: The customer type (Loyal customer, disloyal customer)

+There is the following information about the passengers of some airline:

+    Gender: male or female
+    Customer type: regular or non-regular airline customer
-Age: The actual age of the passengers
+    Age: the actual age of the passenger

-Type of Travel: Purpose of the flight of the passengers (Personal Travel, Business Travel)
+    Type of travel: the purpose of the passenger's flight (personal or business travel)

-Class: Travel class in the plane of the passengers (Business, Eco, Eco Plus)
+    Class: business, economy, economy plus

-Flight distance: The flight distance of this journey
+    Flight distance

-Inflight wifi service: Satisfaction level of the inflight wifi service (0:Not Applicable;1-5)

-Departure/Arrival time convenient: Satisfaction level of Departure/Arrival time convenient

-Ease of Online booking: Satisfaction level of online booking

-Gate location: Satisfaction level of Gate location

-Food and drink: Satisfaction level of Food and drink

-Online boarding: Satisfaction level of online boarding

-Seat comfort: Satisfaction level of Seat comfort

-Inflight entertainment: Satisfaction level of inflight entertainment

-On-board service: Satisfaction level of On-board service

-Leg room service: Satisfaction level of Leg room service

-Baggage handling: Satisfaction level of baggage handling

-Check-in service: Satisfaction level of Check-in service

-Inflight service: Satisfaction level of inflight service
+    Inflight wifi service: satisfaction level with Wi-Fi service on board (0: not rated; 1-5) Departure/Arrival time convenient: departure/arrival time satisfaction level (0: not rated; 1-5) Ease of Online booking: online booking satisfaction rate (0: not rated; 1-5) Gate location: level of satisfaction with the gate location (0: not rated; 1-5) Food and drink: food and drink satisfaction level (0: not rated; 1-5) Online boarding: satisfaction level with online boarding (0: not rated; 1-5) Seat comfort: seat satisfaction level (0: not rated; 1-5) Inflight entertainment: satisfaction with inflight entertainment (0: not rated; 1-5) On-board service: level of satisfaction with on-board service (0: not rated; 1-5) Leg room service: level of satisfaction with leg room service (0: not rated; 1-5) Baggage handling: level of satisfaction with baggage handling (0: not rated; 1-5) Checkin service: level of satisfaction with checkin service (0: not rated; 1-5) Inflight service: level of satisfaction with inflight service (0: not rated; 1-5)

-Cleanliness: Satisfaction level of Cleanliness
+    Cleanliness: level of satisfaction with cleanliness (0: not rated; 1-5) Departure delay in minutes

-Departure Delay in Minutes: Minutes delayed when departure

-Arrival Delay in Minutes: Minutes delayed when Arrival
+    Arrival delay in minutes

-Satisfaction: Airline satisfaction level(Satisfaction, neutral or dissatisfaction)
+This data set contains a survey on air passenger satisfaction.
+The following classification problem is set:

+It is necessary to predict which of the two levels of satisfaction with the airline the passenger belongs to:

+    Satisfaction
+    Neutral or dissatisfied

+Conclsions after modeling:
+The vast majority of the airline's customers are repeat customers.
+Most of our clients flew for business rather than personal reasons.
+About half of the passengers were in business class.
+More than 60% of passengers were satisfied with the luggage transportation service (rating 4-5 out of 5).
+More than 50% of passengers were comfortable sitting in their seats (rated 4-5 out of 5).
+There was a strong correlation (96%) between the features 'Departure delay in minutes' and 'Arrival delay in minutes' (which is quite logical and was discussed in detail above).
+Most of the airline's regular customers are between the ages of 30 and 50 (averaging a little over 40).
+The age range for non-regular customers is slightly smaller (from 25 to 40 years old, with an average of slightly less than 30).
+Customers whose flight distance is long tend to fly in business class.
+The more distance an airplane passenger travels (respectively, the longer they are in flight), the more satisfied they are with in-flight entertainment and extra legroom (on average).
+Most of the passengers who flew in Economy Plus or Economy Class were dissatisfied with the flight, and those who were lucky enough to fly in Business Class were satisfied.
+Almost all passengers who rated the wifi service 5 out of 5 were satisfied with the flight.
+The majority of passengers who rated the comfort of the seats and the extra legroom at 4 and 5 points out of 5 were satisfied with the flight.

+After fitting several classification models it can be seen that the RandomForestClassifier performs the best:
+DecisonTreeClassifier accuracy score: 94.2% RandomForestClassifier accuracy score: 95.7% LogisticRegression accuracy score: 81.9% KNeighborsClassifieraccuracy score: 78.4%